URGENT: Medical Device Correction UPDATE

 If Pod supply is depleted due to this issue, consult with your healthcare provider for alternative means of insulin delivery while waiting for Pods to be replaced.
 Always follow your healthcare provider's guidance on appropriate glucose monitoring.

-Following our investigation, we have implemented updates to our manufacturing processes and quality controls to strengthen detection and prevention and further support the integrity of our products.
+Following our investigation, we have implemented updates to our manufacturing processes and quality controls to strengthen detection and prevention of this issue and further support the integrity of our products.

 We also have sufficient supply available to replace affected Pods and do not anticipate any disruption to product availability.